openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-installation.md

 If you modify the huge page configuration of a node, you _MUST_ either restart kubelet or reboot the node.
 Replicated Storage will not deploy correctly if the available huge page count as reported by the node's kubelet instance does not satisfy the minimum requirements.
 :::

-#### Label Replicated Storage Node Candidates
+#### Label IO Node Candidates

-All worker nodes which will have Replicated Storage pods running on them must be labelled with the OpenEBS storage type "Replicated Storage".
-This label will be used as a node selector by the Replicated Storage Daemonset, which is deployed as a part of the Replicated Storage data plane components installation.
+All worker nodes which will have Io engine pods running on them must be labelled with the OpenEBS storage type "Replicated Engine".
+This label will be used as a node selector by the IO engine Daemonset, which is deployed as a part of the Replicated Storage data plane components installation.
 To add this label to a node, execute:

 ```
 kubectl label node <node_name> openebs.io/engine=mayastor